sanand0/prompts/fragments.md

 For brainstorming, ideation, evaluation, etc.
 Other styles: SCAMPER, TRIZ, lateral thinking, etc.

+## Style detection

+Think about whose style of writing would be the most engaging and informative to write the following content.
+List options, mentioning their style, why they're suitable, and pick the best, with reason.
+Then rewrite it in their style.

 ## Malcolm Gladwell Style

 Explain it like a Malcolm Gladwell New Yorker article.